abuchmueller/Rpriori/README.md

 Example: Using convenience functions like `support()`
 -----------------------------------------------------

-There are a set of convenience functions to access certain slots easily.
+There is a set of convenience functions to access information about the rules quality directly.

 ``` r
 support(Frequent)[1:5]